Avik9/Mood_Lyric_Generator/README.md

 # Mood_Lyric_Generator

 This is a program that builds language models that can generate lyrics to songs based on a specified mood (adjective).
-Please refer to the instructions.pdf for details about the project.
+Please refer to instructions.pdf for details about the project.

 ## Requirements